 Golden trout should not be confused with the palomino trout or golden rainbow trout, which are mutated forms of rainbow trout.

-The California golden trout is native to two drainages: the Golden Trout Creek, a tributary of the Kern River, and the South Fork of the Kern River.
+California golden trout (O.a. aguabonita), are native to two drainages: the Golden Trout Creek, a tributary of the Kern River, and the South Fork of the Kern River.
 It is also known as the Volcano Golden Trout.
-Golden Trout Creek, a designated Heritage and Wild Trout Water, was previoiusly called Volcano Creek.
+Golden Trout Creek, a designated Wild and Heritage Trout Water, was previously called Volcano Creek.
 The California golden trout is the State Freshwater Fish of California.

 If you want to catch California golden trout in Golden Trout Creek, you'll need to put in a multi-day hike.
 The hike to Golden Trout Creek is 8 miles long over Cottonwood Pass.
 Alternatively, Mulkey Creek is a 5 mile hike over Trail Pass.
-All three hikes start from the Cottonwood Pass & Trail Pass trailhead at Horseshoe Meadow above Lone Pine.
+Both of these hikes start from the Cottonwood Pass & Trail Pass trailhead at Horseshoe Meadow above Lone Pine.

 Golden trout can be found in the Cottonwood Lakes / Horseshoe Meadow area but these are out-of-native-range populations.